Author Dangarembga found guilty in Zimbabwe rights protest

 She was fined around $120 and given a six-month suspended jail sentence.

-Dangarembga and her friend, Julie Barnes, were arrested after walking down a street in a suburb of the capital, Harare, holding placards.
-Dangarembga’s placard read “We Want Better.
-Reform Our Institutions” and Barnes held one that called for arrested journalists to be freed.
-They were part of a low-key, antigovernment demonstration but were arrested and detained along with several others who were also taken to court.
+Dangarembga and another woman, Julie Barnes, were arrested after walking down a street in a suburb of the capital, Harare, holding a placard that read “We want better.
+Reform Our Institutions.”
+They were part of a low-key, antigovernment demonstration but were arrested and detained along with several others, who were also taken to court.

 Rights groups had criticized the charges against Dangarembga, an award-winning writer and filmmaker, as part of President Emmerson Mnangagwa’s attempts to silence opposition in the long-troubled southern African country.